How To Create The Perfect Seating Plan

 A guest may drop out because they get ill or have a family emergency.
 Or, you have invited a friend as a single but they show up with a date….Be sure to go over the seating plan the night before the wedding, just to confirm any changes that have happened in the last minute.

-Vanda High Events is a full service event planning company that was established in 1988.
+Vanda High Events is a full-service event planning company that was established in 1988.
 They design and coordinate each event to meet the needs and desires of the bride or event host.
-Vanda High is well known for extreme attention to detail and managing even the most complex events, including overseas destinations like Africa!
+Vanda High is well known for its extreme attention to detail and managing even the most complex events, including overseas destinations like Africa!

 Pin this post on Pinterest!